-Aetna modified CPB 1028 covering difelikefalin (Korsuva) injection, effective January 5, 2026.
-Here's what billing teams need to know before submitting claims under J0879.
+Aetna modified CPB 1028 for difelikefalin (Korsuva) injection, effective January 5, 2026.
+Here's what billing teams need to know before submitting claims for this drug under commercial plans.

 Quick-Reference Table